kp-kartavya/ecom-microservice/README.md

 - list all the docker containers running.

 Other than this previously I used PostgreSQL & pgadmin4.
-You can use docker compose up.
+You can use docker compose up. other-files has some useful files like sql scripts etc.